Conditions in reception facilities

 Croatian Law Centre Visit Website

-Accommodation of applicants is organised in the two reception centres for applicants of international protection, one in Zagreb and the other in Kutina.
+Accommodation of applicants is organised in the two reception centres for applicants for international protection, one in Zagreb and the other in Kutina.

-In March 2020, access to Reception Centres for Applicants of International Protection became subject to visitation restrictions, i.e. only personnel of the Ministry of Interior necessary for the normal functioning of the Centre was allowed entrance to the facilities meaning that civil society organizations had to stop with their activities in the centres, with the exception of the Croatian Red Cross and MdM.[3]
-The same organisation continued in 2022 and restrictions for nonessential entries to the centres remained in place until the end of 2022.
+In March 2020, access to Reception Centres for Applicants of International Protection became subject to visitation restrictions, i.e., only personnel of the Ministry of Interior necessary for the normal functioning of the Centre was allowed entrance to the facilities.
+This means that civil society organizations had to interrupt their activities in the centres, with the exception of the Croatian Red Cross and MdM.[5]
+The same organisation continued in 2023 and restrictions for nonessential entries to the centres remained in place until the end of 2023.

 Overall living conditions

-Applicants can go outside whenever they want, but have to be back by 11 pm.
-Under the House Rules the return to Centre after 11pm is possible with the permission of the officials of the Reception Centre.
-If they want to leave the centre for a few days, they also have to get permission from the Reception Centre.[4]
+Applicants can go outside whenever they want but have to return by 11 pm.
+Under the House Rules, return to centre after 11pm is possible with the permission of the officials of the Reception Centre.

 People in the reception centres share rooms.
-In Kutina, families share a room, unaccompanied children and single women are accommodated separately in rooms, while in Zagreb a maximum 4 persons can share a room.[5]
-Families are accommodated in the same room, but in Zagreb if there are more than 5 members of one family, they are given 2 rooms if possible.[6]
-There are sufficient showers and toilets and facilities are cleaned on a regular basis.
+In Kutina, families share a room, unaccompanied children and single women are accommodated separately in rooms, while in Zagreb a maximum 4 persons can share a room.[7]
+Families are accommodated in the same room, but in Zagreb if there are more than 5 members of one family, they are given 2 rooms if possible.[8]
+In previous years, there were sufficient showers and toilets and facilities were cleaned on a regular basis, however in 2023 challenges occurred due to high incereas in the number of accomodated applicants

 Food and religious practice